 Why are companies using virtual interviews?

 This is because a video interview allows recruiters to get to know who you are earlier in the process.
-Then when you’re selected through to the face-to-face interviews they feel they already know you and a rapport can be built very early on.
+Then when you’re selected through to the face-to-face interviews, they feel they already know you and a rapport can be built early on.

 How to prepare for a virtual interview?

 Whether you’re preparing for a live or a pre-recorded interview, it can feel awkward and strange talking to a screen.
-But you should internalise that there will be people at the other end, either talking back with you via your live video or watching your pre-recorded video.
+But it would help if you internalised that there will be people at the other end, either talking back with you via your live video or watching your pre-recorded video.